Canadian businessman goes on trial in Cuban corruption crackdown

 The video also featured the confessions of the top Cuban employees of the Canadian firms, a deputy minister of basic industry and others.

-The video reportedly portrayed Tokmakjian as the original so-called cancer cell, with payoffs and bribes “spreading like cancer” into high levels of the Cuban government.

-Reporting by Marc Frank; Editing by Jeff Franks, David Adams and Jackie Frank
+The video reportedly portrayed Tokmakjian as the original cancer cell, with payoffs and bribes “spreading like cancer” into high levels of the Cuban government.
+(Reporting by Marc Frank; Editing by Jeff Franks, David Adams and Paul Simao)